payloadcms/next-payload/README.md

 yarn next-payload install
 ```

-#### 3. Install `withPayload`
+#### 3. Add `withPayload` to your `next.config`

-Wrap your Next config with `withPayload`.
 Payload needs to inject some requirements into your Next config in order to function properly.
 To install `withPayload`, you need to import it into your `next.config.js` file.
 Here's an example:

 ```ts
 // next.config.js